Rhapsodizer/CC_Project/README.md

 #### 3.2.2 Minimalistic Drum Machine
 #### 3.2.3 Melody Chat

 Melody Chat consists of a canvas created with *Processing* that represents the writing of sentences by two users (Melody maker and Melody modifier).
 Through *Firebase*, users can connect with their device, identify themselves with one of two roles, define their username and chat.
 The **Melody maker** "writes" a melody that will be stored and sent to *Super Collider* to be played during the loop.
 Furthermore, the melody will also be sent to the Interaction Layer (see corresponding paragraph).
-The **Melody modifier** instead has the possibility of modifying the previously written melody with effects and parameters such as vibrato, release, ...???
+The **Melody modifier** instead has the possibility of modifying the previously written melody with effects and parameters such as vibrato, release or amplitude.

 The chat will simply be displayed on each user's device.
 On the canvas, however, the writing of each character, the memorization of each word (separated by SPACE) and the sentence (after sending ENTER) will be displayed in real time.
 Each sentence of the **Melody maker** corresponds to a melody created in this way:
 - Each character corresponds to a numerical value (a/A = 1, b/B = 2, ...).
+Only letters are included in the count (no symbols or other characters).
 - Each word corresponds to the sum of the numerical values of the characters, appropriately normalized.
 - The first word sets the major key on which the melody is created.
 The sum of the numerical values of the characters is normalized between 0 and 11.
 Therefore each number corresponds to the tonic of the key (0 = C, 1 = C#, ...).
 - All words are normalized in a range of values between 1 and 14, which correspond to the degree values of the corresponding major scale in two octaves 3 and 4 (1 = I degree, 2 = II degree, ... , 8 = I degree (high octave), 9 = II degree (high octave), ...).
 These values will be transformed into frequency and will correspond to the created melody.